Zoning & Development

 2003 Neighborhood Plan

-Tampa Heights was the first Neighborhood in Tampa to have a Community Plan that was approved by City Council and that was in 2003.
-This was a huge effort and it provides us a guide for future planning considerations.
+Tampa Heights was the first neighborhood in Tampa to have a Community Plan approved by City Council (2003).
+This plan provides a guide for future planning considerations.

 Opportunity Zones